xmousset/custom-hitster/README.md

 ## Customization
 - Edit `hitster_card.typ` to change card layout or style.
 - Add new playlists or CSVs for different decks.

-## License
-MIT License

----
-Created by Mours.
-Powered by Spotipy, Plotly, Typst, and Pandas.